 Content Category Number of Scored Questions 2

-Patient Care 20
+Patient Care 24

+Patient Interactions and Management (24)

-Safety 3 22
+Safety 3 25

+Radiation Physics, Radiobiology, and Regulations (25)

-Image Production 38
+Image Production 33

+Instrumentation (33)

-Procedures 120
+Procedures 118

-Radionuclides and Radiopharmaceuticals
+Radionuclides and Radiopharmaceuticals (28)

-Cardiac Procedures
+Cardiac Procedures (25)

-Endocrine and Oncology Procedures
+Endocrine and Oncology Procedures (25)

-Gastrointestinal and Genitourinary Procedures
+Gastrointestinal and Genitourinary Procedures (18)

-Other Imaging Procedures
+Other Imaging Procedures (22)

 Total 200

-A special debt of gratitude is due to the hundreds of professionals participating in this project as committee members, survey respondents, and reviewers.
+1 A special debt of gratitude is due to the hundreds of professionals participating in this project as committee members, survey respondents, and reviewers.

-2 Each exam includes an additional 20 unscored (pilot) questions.
-On the pages that follow, the approximate number of test questions allocated to each content category appears in parentheses.
+2 Each exam includes an additional 30 unscored (pilot) questions.